 Severely disabled widows who have not yet reached full retirement age are eligible for early widow’s benefits as early as age 50, although benefits are reduced.
 The reduction at age 50 is 28.5 percent.
 Disabled widow’s benefits are not payable before age 50 and disability must have begun within seven years after the death of the spouse or seven years after eligibility for mother’s benefits (caring for a dependent child under age 16 or disabled) has ended.

-In 2020, 55 percent of all adult Social Security beneficiaries were women: 33.5 million women receive monthly Social Security payments — including 23.4 million as retired workers, 4.1 million as disabled workers, 3.8 million as widows and 2.2 million as spouses of retired or disabled workers.
-Significantly, once Social Security beneficiaries reach age 85, women comprise 63.9 percent of the total, nearly two out of three.
+In 2021, 55 percent of all Social Security beneficiaries were women.
+That means 36 million women receive monthly Social Security payments—- including 26.3 million as retired workers, 4 million as disabled workers, 3.8 million as widows and 2 million as spouses of retired or disabled workers.
+Significantly, once Social Security beneficiaries reach age 85, then women comprise 63.9 percent of the total, nearly two out of three.
 Regarding that longevity, a woman who reaches age 65 can expect to live an additional 21.5 years.
 For these women, Social Security represents a vitally important source of income, and is often their only available hedge against inflation.
 Without Social Security, 41 percent of these women would be living in poverty.
 Even with Social Security, 11 percent of older women still live in poverty.

 Currently, when a woman’s husband or wife dies and she begins to collect widow benefits, total household Social Security benefits decrease by 33 to 50 percent.
 The reduction is larger for households in which both spouses had nearly equal earnings.
 As more women entered the workforce in the second half of the twentieth century, their contribution to total household income increased.
 However, Social Security rules have not been updated to reflect this societal change.
 Consequently, this increased share of household income contributed by wives will not result in higher widows’ benefits.
 On the contrary, more widows will experience a reduction approaching 50 percent of household income.